adct-the-experimenter/timeline-track-editor/README.md

 Add a track by initializing it in the main frame of the application and then use timeline window function TimelineWindow::AddTrack.

+	//declare variable to change
+	double someVarToChange;

 	//declare a function to use if variable changes void FunctionForSomeVarAfterChange()
 	{
+		std::cout << "someVarToChange:" << someVarToChange << std::endl;
-		std::cout << "function for some var called!
+		std::cout << "function for some var change called!
 Do something now that double-type SomeVarToChange has changed\n";
 	}

 	MyFrame::MyFrame()